Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Experiments

-We selected a 4-layer architecture with \(d_{\text{model}}\)=128 as a baseline configuration for our experiments.
-Using this configuration, we separately trained from scratch for each look-ahead step $k \in \{2, 3, 4\}$ of the O-S task the \gptneox \citep{black2022gptneox20bopensourceautoregressivelanguage} model to predict the state at time $x^{(T+k)}$ given an orbit $\mathcal{O}^T(x) = [x^{(1)}, x^{(2)}, \ldots, x^{(T)}]$.
-As presented in \autoref{fig:combined_performance}(c), this task proved to be challenging.
+\paragraph{Limitations in the Reasoning Depth of Transformers.} We selected a 4-layer architecture with \(d_{\text{model}}\)=128 as a baseline configuration for our experiments.
+Using this configuration, we separately trained from scratch for each look-ahead step $k \in \{1, 2, 3, 4\}$ of the O-S task the \gptneox \citep{black2022gptneox20bopensourceautoregressivelanguage} model to predict the state at time $x^{(T+k)}$ given an orbit $\mathcal{O}^T(x) = [x^{(1)}, x^{(2)}, \ldots, x^{(T)}]$.

+As presented in \autoref{linegraphs}(a), this task proved to be challenging.
 While the average accuracy for next-state prediction (O-S task with $k=1$) was 0.95, it dropped to 0.40 for $k=2$ and fell below 0.25 for $k=3$ and $k=4$.
 Despite having four layers, which in principle could capture up to two or three sequential transformations if effectively utilized, the model still struggles to learn look-ahead tasks for \(k\ge 2\).
 Specifically, the same model's depth that suffices for the single-step O-S task is no longer adequate for maintaining accurate multi-step predictions, suggesting that the capacity is being taxed by the need to encode and apply repeated rule updates in a fixed number of transformations.

 To determine whether this decline was due to the \gptneox's architecture or the training objective, we explored whether accuracy could be improved by training the model to predict intermediate steps.
 This approach is analogous to multi-token prediction~\citep{gloeckle2024better}.
 We employed the Orbit-Orbit (O-O) task, training the model to predict the next four states in parallel.
-The results, also shown in \autoref{fig:combined_performance}(c), indicate that the model's predictive abilities degrade in this training scenario, as even prediction of the next state ($k=1$) is less than 0.80 accuracy.
-However, the higher standard deviation suggests that it happens because of the instability of such training: some runs could simply fail, while others could work well (as shown by the exact match of $k={2,3,4}$ being relatively close to the O-S scenario).
+The results, also shown in \autoref{linegraphs}(c), indicate that the model's predictive abilities did not change much, though now require the curriculum learning for stable training.